RaceFPV/StarForgeOS/docs/setup.md

-# RotorHazard Lite - Setup Guide
+# Tracer - Setup Guide

-This guide walks you through setting up the development environment and flashing the RotorHazard Lite firmware to an ESP32-C3 SuperMini.
+This guide walks you through setting up the development environment and flashing the Tracer firmware to an ESP32-C3 SuperMini.

 ## Prerequisites